nucypher/nucypher/docs/source/guides/staking_guide.rst

     OK!

-Please note that the address should be in the format where checksum is encoded in the address.
+Please note that the worker's address should be in the format where checksum is encoded in the address.
 However, geth shows addresses in the lower case.
 You can convert the address to checksum format in geth console: